 Big Carlos Pass is located between Estero Island and Lovers Key and connects the Gulf of Mexico with Estero Bay.
 Sand has been excavated in the vicinity of the Big Carlos Pass ebb shoal as a sand source for the Bonita Beach and Lovers Key Nourishment Projects.
-The West Coast Inland Navigation District (WCIND) in 2014, began planning to dredge the inlet channel through the Big Carlos Pass ebb shoal complex from Estero Bay to the Gulf.
-Lee County in 2014, completed the nourishment of Lovers Key and Bonita Beach from the ebb shoal of Big Carlos Pass.
-A regional inlet feasibility study is ongoing and consists of evaluating the potential for the construction of sand traps as renewable sand resources within the flood shoal region of inlets located within the WCIND in Manatee, Sarasota, Charlotte and Lee Counties.
-The WCIND has conducted hydrographic surveys, vibracoring, sediment data collection/analysis, morphology modeling and design/permitting tasks for Big Carlos Pass beginning in 2014 through 2016.
-A state joint coastal permit was issued in October 2015 by the Department to selectively dredge the inlet channel to align with the borrow areas previous dredged in the ebb shoal and to place the dredge material on the south end of Estero Island within the influence of the inlet.
+In 2014 the West Coast Inland Navigation District (WCIND) began planning to dredge the inlet channel through the Big Carlos Pass ebb shoal complex from Estero Bay to the Gulf.
+Also, in 2014 Lee County completed the nourishment of Lovers Key and Bonita Beach from the ebb shoal of Big Carlos Pass.
+A regional inlet feasibility study is ongoing and consists of evaluating the potential for the construction of sand traps as renewable sand resources within the flood shoal region of inlets located within the WCIND in Manatee, Sarasota, Charlotte, and Lee Counties.
+The WCIND conducted hydrographic surveys, vibracoring, sediment data collection/analysis, morphology modeling, and design/permitting tasks for Big Carlos Pass from 2014 through 2016.
+A state joint coastal permit was issued in October 2015 by the Department to selectively dredge the inlet channel to align with the borrow areas previously dredged in the ebb shoal, and to place the dredge material on the south end of Estero Island within the influence of the inlet.
 Plans call for maintenance dredging of the pass and placement in areas of greatest need on adjacent beaches of inlet.
 The connector channel project will place dredged material on the eroded southern end of Estero Island and a secondary placement option on Lovers Key Beach.
 The filled beach berm will have a crest elevation of +2.9 ft.
 NAVD and seaward slope of 1:15 to assist in restoring the eroded Critical Wildlife Area north of the inlet.
 A preliminary sediment budget was developed with the 2015 study of Big Carlos Pass.
-Dredging of the channel began in June 2017 and was completed in September 2017 to a design depth of -11 feet NAVD (included a 1-foot over depth) with a bottom width of 100 ft.
-The three areas of the navigational channel that were dredged in 2017 placed a total amount of 55,465 cy inlet material between R203.5 and R205.2 on the southern end of Estero Island beaches.
-The post construction monitoring report (year 1) submitted to the Department in 2019 included an interim sediment budget update for the time period of 2015 to 2018.
+Dredging of the channel began in June 2017 and was completed in September 2017 to a design depth of -11 feet NAVD (including a 1-foot over depth) with a bottom width of 100 ft.
+The three areas of the navigational channel that were dredged in July 2017 placed a total amount of 55,465 cy inlet material between R203.5 and R205.2 on the southern end of Estero Island beaches.
+The Year 1 post construction monitoring report submitted to the Department in 2019 included an interim sediment budget update for the time period of 2015 to 2018.
 A regional inlet feasibility study has been initiated by Lee County in 2019 to study Big Carlos Pass, New Pass, and Big Hickory Pass.
+The study was completed and submitted to the Department in April 2023.